shadow/shadow/docs/extra_tests.md

 Shadow includes tests that require additional dependencies, such as Tor, TGen, networkx, and golang.
 These aren't run by default, but are run as part of the CI tests.

-To run them locally, first make sure that both tor and tgen are located at `~/.local/bin/{tor,tgen}`.
-These can be symlinks to tor and tgen binaries elsewhere in the filesystem.
-You should also install all of Shadow's optional dependencies.
+To run them locally, first make sure that both tor and tgen are located on your shell's `PATH` You should also install all of Shadow's optional dependencies.

 To run the golang tests you will need to both install golang, and install a dynamic version of the golang standard library.
 The latter can be done with